“What language should she learn next?” my niece’s parents mused.

 Machines are getting smarter by the day.
 But the most important intelligence isn’t artificial: it’s in us.

 When I video chat with Jing today, she doesn’t list off the programming languages she knows, or the courses she’s taken.
 She doesn’t recall the specific tools or lessons taught.
 Instead, she remembers:

 The first time she held a 3D-printed object in her hands—one she designed all by herself.

 The way her teachers inspire her with inventions of the past and challenges of the future.

 The length of the list of ideas she’s jotted down since learning how to make and design.

 How many of those ideas she’s brought to life.

 How many of those she’s yet to tackle.

-Daria Zhao is an employee at Autodesk, a company that makes software for people who make things.
+Daria Zhao leads product marketing for Youth (K-12) at Autodesk, a company that makes software for people who make things.
 She works on products like Tinkercad, Instructables®, and Fusion 360 in education.